loco-3d/crocoddyl/README.md

 ### Installation through robotpkg

-You can install this package throught robotpkg. robotpkg is a package manager tailored for robotics softwares.
+You can install this package through robotpkg. robotpkg is a package manager tailored for robotics softwares.
 It greatly simplifies the release of new versions along with the management of their dependencies.
 You just need to add the robotpkg apt repository to your sources.list and then use `sudo apt install robotpkg-py27-crocoddyl`:

 If you have never added robotpkg as a softwares repository, please follow first the instructions from 1 to 3.
 Otherwise, go directly to instruction 4.
 Those instructions are similar to the installation procedures presented in [http://robotpkg.openrobots.org/debian.html](http://robotpkg.openrobots.org/debian.html).